FunkyE9th/Test/docs/mesh.md

       For this demo we will use the BL652 dev kit for node 1

-      - To build for BL652:
+      - To build for BL652

         ```
         cd ~/zephyrproject/zephyr
         west build -p auto -b bl652_dvk samples/bluetooth/mesh
         ```

-      - To flash
+      - To flash connect PC to USB2 port of dev kit

-        Before flashing make sure you fully erase the module first.
+        Before flashing make sure you fully erase the module first

         ```
         nrfjprog -e